rtmigo/markov_walk/README.md

 ```

 - `ever_reach_probs[startPos][endPos]` is the probability, that after
-infinite wandering started at `startPos` we will ever reach the point `endPos`.
+infinite wandering started at `startPos` we will ever reach the point `endPos`

 - `walk.right_edge_probs[pos]` is the probability for a starting point `pos`, that after infinite wandering we will leave
-the table on the right, and not on the left.
+the table on the right, and not on the left

 By positions we mean indexes in `step_right_probs`.
 The point 1 from the example has index `0` in the list.
 So we will decrease all indices from the example by one.